davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-So, does *this* work?
+So, assuming no more than two proposals so that we can guarantee a majority gets reached ... does *this* design work?

 * **coherence**: ✅ &mdash; if every node votes for only one proposal, only one proposal can reach a majority, and that's the proposal **query()** always returns
 * **conflict resolution**: ✅ &mdash; the voting system allows for multiple proposals and decides in a basically arbitrary way which will be accepted
 * **no-decoherence**: ✅ &mdash; nodes cannot change their votes, so once a proposal reaches majority, it cannot lose its majority
-* **fault-tolerance**: . . .
-I told you this would be tricky, didn't I?
+* **fault-tolerance**: . . . 😀 I told you this would be tricky, didn't I?

-No, this algorithm isn't fault-tolerant either!
-But at least this time around, the failure mode that breaks the algorithm isn't quite as obvious!
+No, this algorithm isn't fault-tolerant either, but at least the reason is more subtle this time!
+Most of the time, in most failure cases, this design is pretty resilient, but there's **window of vulnerability** where, sometimes, a computer crashing at exactly the wrong instant can bring the entire algorithm to a halt.

+Let's watch this in action: